tryton/trytond/doc/ref/transaction.rst

     Create a new transaction with the same database, user and context as the original transaction and adds it to the stack of transactions.

+.. method:: Transaction.commit()

+    Commit the transaction and all data managers associated.

+.. method:: Transaction.rollback()

+    Rollback the transaction and all data managers associated.

 .. method:: Transaction.join(datamanager)